Stair Lift Prices and More: The Ultimate Stairlift Guide

 - Service After Installation: Choose a company that you can rely on to service the lift after it’s installed.
 There are many companies that will only install the lift, leaving you to look for a separate service provider.
 You will definitely want to make sure the company you choose offers ongoing service and maintenance.

 - Good Warranty: You’ll want to make sure that there is a robust warranty offered for the major components of the lift, basic parts, and service.
-Bruno (the stair lift manufacturer that Lifeway most often recommends) offers a lifetime warranty on the major components for indoor straight stair lifts and a 5-year warranty on the major components of outdoor straight stair lifts and curved stair lifts.
+Bruno (the stair lift manufacturer that Lifeway most often recommends) offers a lifetime warranty on the major components for indoor stair lifts and a 5-year warranty on the major components of outdoor straight stair lifts.
 All parts have a 2-year warranty, and Lifeway also offers a 1-year warranty labor.
 It is also very important to note that Bruno stair lifts are ISO9000 approved!

 Buying Online & DIY